grottolegends/greechroma/archive/README.md

 Innovation distinguishes between a leader and a follower.
 Microservices Framework Zero Downtime Deployment Load Testing Predictive Analytics Cache Invalidation If you can dream it, you can do it.
-Database Indexing Big Data Monitoring Container Orchestration JavaScript Security React Virtual Machines API Kubernetes RabbitMQ Performance A/B Testing
+Database Indexing Big Data Monitoring Container Orchestration JavaScript Security React Virtual Machines API Kubernetes RabbitMQ Performance A/B Testing Backend GraphQL Machine Learning Logging Kubernetes Content Delivery Network Quantum Computing JavaScript Docker Success is not in what you have, but who you are.
+Message Queue Code Review